 - Many J2ME mobile games, Especially Castlevania: Dawn of Sorrow and Aria of Sorrow, Mega Man and various games developed by Gameloft.
 But, if one were to list all mobile games that qualify for this trope, it would be too long to not have its own subtrope.

-- Micro Hexagon, a Commodore Sixty Four version of Super Hexagon.
+- Micro Hexagon, a Commodore 64 version of Super Hexagon.

-- Super Bread Box is Commodore Sixty Four rendition of Super Crate Box.
+- Super Bread Box is a Commodore 64 rendition of Super Crate Box.
 Originally created for a competition, it has been expanded for a commercial release and is available as a digital download or a physical cartridge.

 - The Molten Core was an April's Fool joke by Blizzard: a World of Warcraft game made like it ran on an Atari 2600.
 A few months later, however, someone made it real.